oopd-gu-chalmers/lab1/README.md

 # Batle of the Code Realmz
 ## By: Alfons Enell, Anton Skogglund, Zuzanna Tarkovska

+<i> "The supreme art of subtype polymorphism is to unify classes without imposing constraints.
+In the harmony of shared traits, achieve software elegance and functionality without the need for intricate battles." </i> -Sun Tzu

 ## The Chroniclez of the Code War
 In the relm of Java, Alfons Enell, Anton Skogglund, and Zuzanna Tarkovska unitd their coding legions to embark on an epc journey.
 The battelgrounds were laid out with assests, eleements, and vehicless - each class a feerless warrior ready for the impending code skirrmishes.